raaftech/elasticsearch/README.md

 Enable or disable cross-origin resource sharing, i.e. whether a client on another origin can execute requests against Elasticsearch.
 For more details, see the rather excellent Wikipedia page on [Cross-Origin Resource Sharing](https://en.wikipedia.org/wiki/Cross-origin_resource_sharing).

 ### ENV ES_INDEX_STORE_TYPE

 Default: `fs`

+The default leaves the selection of an index store type implementation to Elasticsearch.
+On Linux and macOS, that would be `mmapfs` and on Windows it's `simplefs`.

+Note that this value simply specifies the default index store type and does not actually restrict the specification of index store types at index creation time.
+Also see `ES_ALLOW_MMAPFS`.

+See the reference documentation page on the [Store Module](https://www.elastic.co/guide/en/elasticsearch/reference/current/index-modules-store.html) for more detailed information about the possible values here.

 ### ENV ES_MAX_LOCAL_STORAGE_NODES

 Default: `1`

+This setting limits how many Elasticsearch processes can interact with a local data path and should in almost all cases be set to `1`.
+If you're running multiple Elasticsearch processes locally, and you want them to all access the same data path, you can increase this number.
+Should usually not be higher than `1` in production.
+Check the [Node Data Path Settings](https://www.elastic.co/guide/en/elasticsearch/reference/current/modules-node.html#_node_data_path_settings) in the Elasticsearch reference guide for more details.

 ### ENV ES_MEMORY_LOCK

 Default: `false`

+From the Elasticsearch reference guide: When the JVM does a major garbage collection it touches every page of the heap.
+If any of those pages are swapped out to disk they will have to be swapped back in to memory.
+That causes lots of disk thrashing that Elasticsearch would much rather use to service requests.

+There are several ways to configure a system to disallow swapping.
+One way is by requesting the JVM to lock the heap in memory through `mlockall` (Unix) or `virtuallock` (Windows).
+This is done via the Elasticsearch setting `bootstrap.memory_lock`.

+However, there are cases where this setting can be passed to Elasticsearch but Elasticsearch is not able to lock the heap (e.g., if the elasticsearch user does not have `memlock unlimited`).
+The memory lock check verifies that if the bootstrap.memory_lock setting is enabled and that the JVM was successfully able to lock the heap.

+The default in our case is `false` which disables the check.
+If you know you have `memlock unlimited` you can set this value to `true`

 ### ENV ES_NETWORK_HOST